burdettadam/AoS/README.md

 MIT License - see LICENSE file for details.

-## 🎲 About Blood on the Clocktower
+## 🎲 About the Original Game

-Blood on the Clocktower is a social deduction game by Steven Medway and The Pandemonium Institute.
-This is an unofficial digital implementation for educational and entertainment purposes.
+Blood on the Clocktower is a social deduction game by Steven Medway and The Pandemonium Institute. **Ashes of Salem** is an unofficial digital adaptation created for educational and entertainment purposes, heavily inspired by the brilliant mechanics and design of the original board game.

 ---